x-j/SpoutSort/README.md

 # changelog

-### 1.1
+## [1.1.0] - 2019-04-07

-I've narrowed down the problem regarding the FFGL plugin! but you won't be happy to hear it: it's mostly SpoutControls at fault here.
+Some responded that they were having troubles with using this as an FFGL plugin in Resolume.
+You may be happy to hear that I found a possible culprit, but you won't be happy to hear that: it's most probably SpoutControls at fault here.
 I suggest that after you download the new version, use the procedure described in [the greatest tutorial I've ever read by Eric Medine](http://ericmedine.com/spout-controller-for-resolume/) and re-deploy my script on your machine. yay, bug fixes!

 also the new version contains a new feature that lets you speed up and slow down videos ･'(*⌒―⌒*))) try it!